 Walk to the Carrick-a-Rede Rope Bridge

-The Causeway Coast is an absolutely stunning place for a walk.
-Nearby to Giant’s Causeway, you can actually take a walk along the coast to check out a famous rope bridge perched between the coast and a small island.
+The Causeway Coast is a stunning place for a walk.
+Nearby to Giant’s Causeway, you can take a walk along the coast to check out a famous rope bridge perched between the beach and a small island.
 It’s a small bridge, but given its height and precarious location it well worth checking out.

 We were a bit disappointed that it now costs money to walk across the bridge.
 So, we didn’t feel like dropping £7 to walk across a 15-meter long bridge.
 Instead, we enjoyed the beautiful coastline and snapped photographs of people crossing the bridge from the mainland.